-8.6.2 Configure uplink detection
+7.6.2 Configuring uplink detection

-- Step 1 Choose Tools > Uplink Detection.

-- Step 2 Enable Uplink Detection.

-- Step 3 Enter the IP address of the host to be pinged in Host1 to Ping or Host2 to Ping, such as the IP address of the switch or router directly connected to the Ethernet port of the AP.
-If there is only one host IP address, enter this IP address in both Host1 to Ping and Host2 to Ping.

-- Step 4 Set Ping Interval to the interval at which the AP detects its uplink.
-The default value is 10 minutes.

-- Step 5 Click Save.
+- Step 1 Choose Tools > Uplink Detection. - Step 2 Enable Uplink Detection. - Step 3 Select an operation you want the AP to perform. - Step 4 Enter the IP address of the host to be pinged in Host1 to Ping or Host2 to Ping, such as the IP address of the switch or router directly connected to the Ethernet port of the AP. - Step 5 Enter the interval at which the AP detects its uplink in Ping Interval box.
+The default value is 10 minutes. - Step 6 Click Save.

 Parameter Description Uplink Detection It specifies whether to enable the Uplink Detection function of the AP.
+Operation Set the operation of uplink detection.
+This parameter can be set if Uplink Detection is enabled.
+Disable RF: The AP performs the action of disabling RF.
+Reboot: The AP performs the device reboot action.
 Host1 to Ping Enter the IP address of the host to be pinged.
 This parameter can be set if Uplink Detection is enabled.
 Host2 to Ping Ping Interval Set the interval at which this device detects the uplink.
 This parameter can be set if Uplink Detection is enabled.